parkerbowling/django-app/README.md

  - Add Display for a queried recipe :white_check_mark:
  - Add user authentication (still really janky needs updating eventually) :white_check_mark:
  - Start on data viz, look at section below for charts needed
- - Add automatic reoccuring expenses like rent and bills and income that are automatically added each month
+ - Add automatic reoccuring expenses like rent and bills and income that are automatically added each month (django-crontab library)
+ - Can the cron jobs be dynamically made (can a user add a reoccuring expense/income)

  - Style website that looks acceptable and not from 2006